 Yesterday, I had an egg white omelette with my smoothie and was very satisfied.
 In fact, I really wasn’t hungry almost 4 hours later but made myself a small snack anyway.
 I haven’t been craving junky foods, either.

 That’s what happens when you put good fuel in your body.
 Healthy, nourishing foods give your body what it needs so it doesn’t have to cry out in desperation for anything and everything!

 I also added glucomannan powder to this smoothie.
 That is optional, but “gluccie” as THMs so lovingly call it also has fiber and blood sugar controlling properties.
 It also helps your smoothie stay thick longer.

 But can you taste the okra?

 Initially, yes, I could taste the okra a bit.
 But it wasn’t overpowering.
 Since I was busy making the rest of my meal my smoothie sat there for several minutes before I could really sit down and enjoy it.
 I found that as it sat, the okra flavor seemed to diminish a bit.

 You may have very sensitive taste buds that can pick out an okra a mile away.
 If that’s the case, you may not like this recipe.
 Those that love the taste of okra or tolerate it well enough, well I think you’ll love it!

 My blueberries are all gone until grocery day, unfortunately.
 Now I’m craving the bright, fresh flavor of this delicious smoothie!

-You go on and make one for yourself though, it’s easy!
+You go on and make one for yourself though, it’s easy (but first, Pin it)!

 - Add water and okra to blender jar and blend until smooth.